ScriptRaccoon/vocabulary-trainer-typescript/README.md

-# Vocable Trainer in TypeScript
+# Vocabulary Trainer in TypeScript

-This is a simple vocable trainer (German -> English) made for a video tutorial about TypeScript (and Vite).
+This is a simple vocabulary trainer (German -> English) made for a video tutorial about TypeScript (and Vite).